 This article offers some basic information about narcissistic behaviors and how they can affect the divorce process.
 It is not a tool for diagnosing a mental disorder.
 If you have serious concerns about your spouse, or you need professional help, contact a licensed mental health provider.

-Narcissism varies in degree from person to person and runs along a spectrum.
-Some narcissistic traits are healthy, including confidence and self-sufficiency, but others, such as a lack of empathy, can be quite harmful.
-According to Scott Kauffman, Ph.D, "it is only at the extreme end of the spectrum that narcissism becomes a disorder, often because toxic levels of vanity, entitlement, and exploitiveness are on display.”[i]
+Narcissism varies in degree from person to person, and some aspects of it, including confidence and self-sufficiency, are healthy.
+"It is only at the extreme end of the spectrum that narcissism becomes a disorder, often because toxic levels of vanity, entitlement, and exploitiveness are on display.”[i]

 Those who score high on the spectrum may find that their behaviors repeatedly interfere with personal relationships—over time, friends, partners, and spouses see that these incredibly charming people have a darker, more difficult side than the superficial one they initially displayed.